chongchonghe/astrocalculator/README.md

 on most Unix platforms as well as on Windows systems.
 The other two packages with be installed via pip.

+## New features

+- Enabled multi-line input.
+Check the last example in the "Example inputs and outputs" section.

 ## Example inputs and outputs

 - `h`